TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/permissions.md

 ## Step by step

 ### Step 1: **Open Access Request Form**
-   Navigate to [https://tef.charite.de/odoo](https://tef.charite.de/odoo) and log in using your credentials.
+   Navigate to via the TEF-Health Portal [https://tef.charite.de/portal/access-request](https://tef.charite.de/portal/access-request) and, if not yet logged in, log in using your credentials.
 On the Odoo landing page, click the **Request User Role** button.
    ![Odoo Landing Page Screenshot](img/request-permission.png) Alternatively, directly browse to [https://tef.charite.de/access-request](https://tef.charite.de/access-request) to open the Access Request Form.